-- □ Connection availability is affected by distance and obstructions.
-You may need to move your computer away from obstructions or closer to any access point you may be using. - □ Make sure the WIRELESS or WIRELESS LAN switch is on and the Wireless LAN indicator is lit on your computer. - □ Make sure power to the access point is on. - □ Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - □ Make sure the encryption key is correct.
+- Connection availability is affected by distance and obstructions.
+You may need to move your computer away from obstructions or closer to any access point you may be using. - ☐ Make sure the WIRELESS or WIRELESS LAN switch is on and the Wireless LAN indicator is lit on your computer. - ☐ Make sure power to the access point is on. - ☐ Follow these steps to check the settings: - Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - Make sure the encryption key is correct. - ☐ Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+Selecting any other option may result in a communication failure.
+To change the settings, follow these steps: - 1 Right-click the power status icon on the taskbar and select Power Options. - 2 Click Change plan settings under the current power plan. - 3 Click Change advanced power settings.
+The Power Options window appears. - 4 Select the Advanced settings tab. - 5 Double-click Wireless Adapter Settings and Power Saving Mode. - 6 Select Maximum Performance from the drop-down list both for On battery and Plugged in.